 If a layer is not installed correctly, it will delaminate and peel off shortly after it is installed.
 Take a look at this decorative concrete screed that we installed on a concrete floor.
 By using concrete as a material for the entrance to your house, you expect it to be sturdy and durable.
 The main reason is that, in addition to being affordable, it is known for its durability and versatility.

 Not only can you customize the concrete to achieve the look you want, but you can also count on that look to last for years.
 If there is too much damage and crumbling, you may need to weigh the pros and cons of resurfacing versus replacing your concrete driveway or porch.
 A professional contractor will be able to evaluate existing concrete and determine if it is a good candidate for resurfacing.
 A coating compound has a special adhesive agent inside it that allows it to adhere to old concrete.
 You can apply thinner layers of concrete coating to restore the wear surface of an existing coating, but this will not add structural strength to any of the concrete layers.
 Temperature differences mean that the concrete layer will expand and contract at a different rate than the base concrete.

 This can cause cracking or peeling over time if not done correctly.
-If you want to re-pave your concrete driveway, many consider it the “midpoint of caring for your driveway”.
+If you want to re-pave your concrete driveway or porch, many consider it the “midpoint of caring for your driveway”.
 You can repair this type of concrete coating in some cases, but it usually needs to be replaced if it is damaged.
 Applying a concrete screed is time consuming and can be expensive, so it is vital to know the typical lifespan of a concrete screed and the factors affecting its life span.
-It is almost impossible to guarantee that the concrete screed does not crack, break or be damaged in any way, since it is almost impossible to ensure perfect adhesion to the base slab.
+It is almost impossible to guarantee that the concrete screed does not crack, break or be damaged in any way since it is almost impossible to ensure perfect adhesion to the base slab.
 The main benefit of applying a skim coat of concrete is that you can usually make it look like new again if that's what you're going for.